jinghuazhao/QTR/HUA_methylation_analysis/README.md

   mReads <- as.integer(matrix(numeric(length = as.numeric(length(fData)) * as.numeric(length(methData))), nrow=length(fData)))
 ```
 where `integer` is changed to `numeric` -- we don't have integer overflow but may have memory problem for a huge request (>250G); `as.integer()` is required since

+## Legacy experiments

+These efforts were incremental in nature and did not resolve the issue -- they are kept only historical reasons.

+1. An attempt was to drop CpG sites from BiSeq/ into src/ through [zgrep.sh](zgrep.sh).

 > ... class “BSraw” object: The totalReads and methReads matrices of an BSraw object must contain integer data.